-4. Delegation of powers, discretions, authorities and considerations
+3. Delegation of powers, discretions, authorities and considerations

-Part(s) or clause(s) 23

-Issue(s) local law Ability of Authorised Officers and the CEO to carry out functions of

-intends to address Council.

-Action / change Delegates powers and functions of Council to Authorised Officers and CEO.

-Perceived benefit(s) Eases burden on Council and allows Authorised Officers to undertake functions and powers of Council.
+Part(s) or clause(s) 21 Issue(s) local law Ability of the CEO to carry out functions of Council. intends to address Action / change Delegates powers and functions of Council to the CEO.
+Perceived benefit(s) Eases burden on Council and allows the CEO to undertake functions and powers of Council.
 This will increase the efficiency of Council and ensure that the Local Law is able to be administered and enforced practicably with the least.

-Perceived None perceived.

-disadvantage(s)

-Applicable strategic A liveable and leading Yarra
+Perceived None perceived. disadvantage(s) Applicable strategic A liveable and leading Yarra objective(s)

-objective(s)

-5. Consideration of applications
+4. Consideration of applications

-Part(s) or clause(s) 24 Issue(s) local law Potential for perceived lack of understanding as to when and why intends to address an application for a declaration for a Festival made be granted or refused.
+Part(s) or clause(s) 22 Issue(s) local law Potential for perceived lack of understanding as to when and why intends to address an application for a declaration for a Festival made be granted or refused.
 Action / change Addition of clause which allows for considerations of Council to be specified in the incorporated Procedures and Protocols Manual.
 Perceived benefit(s) Enables persons applying for a declaration of a Festival by Council to address considerations and/or criteria, allows for greater transparency.
-Perceived disadvantage(s) None perceived.
-Applicable strategic objective(s) A liveable and leading Yarra
+Perceived None perceived. disadvantage(s) Applicable strategic A liveable and leading Yarra objective(s)

-6. Infringement notices
+5. Infringement notices

-Part(s) or clause(s) 26

-Issue(s) local law Ability to address contraventions and failures to comply with the

-intends to address Local Law.
+Part(s) or clause(s) 24 Issue(s) local law Ability to address contraventions and failures to comply with the intends to address Local Law.
 Action / change Addition of definitive and express power to issue infringement notices by Authorised Officers.

-Perceived benefit(s) Enables infringement notices to be issues as an alternative to the

-more serious action of prosecution in court

-Perceived None perceived.
+Perceived benefit(s) Enables infringement notices to be issues as an alternative to the more serious action of prosecution in court Perceived None perceived. disadvantage(s) Applicable strategic objective(s) A leading Yarra

-disadvantage(s)

-Applicable strategic objective(s) A leading Yarra